Tanvirkhan65/Autocad_electrical_2/README.md

             # convert multi line text to single line text (simplty using explode)
 ## class-11 ==
             # Array rectangular array (column size,spacecing,row size spaceing)
-            # only row have incremental elevation(shift+pan) isometric view
+            # only row have incremental elevation(shift+pan) isometric view -> incremental elevation we only change distance
-            # incremental elevation have level
+            # incremental elevation have level for level we use how many level we need and space between level